MGuthmann-dev/T1A3-Terminal_App/README.md

 ### API calling

-the data accessed for the Pokedex entries come from the PokeApi (https://pokeapi.co/).
-With a highly detailed document, this made it a perfect API to utilize for accessing all the information required for the pokedex
+The data accessed for the Pokedex entries in Poke-Terminal come from the PokeApi (https://pokeapi.co/).
+With a highly detailed document, this made it a perfect API to utilize for accessing all the information required for the Pokedex.

 ### Enhanced UI